ibm-cloud-docs/BlockStorage/disaster-recovery.md

 As soon as the volume is created, it can be attached to a host and perform read/write operations.
 While data is being copied from the original volume to the duplicate, the details page that shows that the duplication is in progress.
 When the duplication process is complete, the new volume becomes completely independent from the original and can be managed with snapshots and replication as normal.

-## Failback to the original primary site
+## Fail back to the original primary site

 If you want to return production to the original primary site, you must perform the following steps.